dijasila/GPAW/doc/install.rst

 and install LibXC as described `here <http://www.tddft.org/programs/libxc/>`_.
 A few extra tips:

-* Libxc installation requires both a C compiler and a fortran compiler.
+* Libxc installation requires both a C compiler and a Fortran compiler.

-* We've tried intel and gnu compilers and haven't noticed much of a performance difference.
+* We've tried Intel and gnu compilers and haven't noticed much of a performance difference.
 Use whatever is easiest.

 * Libxc shared libraries can be built with the "--enable-shared" option